lucabnf/damage-detection/README.md

 # Vehicle damage detection with Mask R-CNN
 We are asked to create a jupyter notebook to train an image segmentation model for damage detection based on the given training data.
-The following repository provides an implementation of the Mask R-CNN[Mask R-CNN](https://github.com/matterport/Mask_RCNN).
+The following repository provides an implementation of the [Mask R-CNN](https://github.com/matterport/Mask_RCNN).

 ## Approach
 ### Model